My name is Ruthie.

 Soooo….who is “Hylde”?

 Mother Hylde’s Herbal serendipitously came about when I was searching for a name for my remedies and an identity in the vast and varied herbal community.
 Without really understanding all of her medicinal uses, the first herb I connected with was Elder.
 The protective arch of her boughs, how her creamy white umbels turn into berries of the darkest purple, and the accessibility and generosity of her medicine.
-She is largely responsible for setting my feet on the green path, so I lovingly refer to her as my totem herb.
+She is largely responsible for setting my feet on the green path, so I lovingly refer to her as my mentor herb.
 Also, I’m a summer baby.
 There are so many things about summertime that make me all swoony.
-The extended daylight and the way it melts into dusk while fireflies rise out of the meadow grasses, the gardens coming alive, the balmy heat and the extra curls it puts in my hair, and the anticipation leading up to the fullness of solstice.
-Particularly, the connection between my totem herb, solstice, and my heritage was a huge “a-ha!” moment for me.
+The extended daylight and the way it melts into dusk while fireflies rise out of the meadow grasses, the gardens coming alive, the balmy heat and the extra curl it puts in my hair, and the anticipation leading up to the fullness of solstice.
+Particularly, the connection between my mentor herb, solstice, and my heritage was a huge “a-ha!” moment for me.
 Many cultures and traditions (especially Scandinavian and Germanic) have a special reverence for this plant.
 The Elder is inhabited by the spirit of an old wise woman.
 My Danish ancestors believed that if you stood under her protective boughs on Midsummer Eve, the elder dryad would show you the King of Fairies.
-It was bad luck to cut one down for fear of angering the woman who lived within.
+Much like the fairy trees of Celtic culture (usually a hawthorn, another one of my loves), it is bad luck to cut one down for fear of angering the woman who lived within.
 The Danish author, Hans Christian Andersen, wrote a folk tale called The Little Elder-Tree Mother who emerged from a teapot and visited a boy in his fever dream.
 She showed him his future after he drank a tea of her flowers.
-This, of course, is a nod to the traditional and current day use of the flowers as a diaphoretic (opens the pores and drives heat from the center of the body out for the purpose of inducing a sweat).
+This, of course, is a nod to the traditional and current day use of the flowers as a diaphoretic (opens the pores and drives heat from the center of the body out for the purpose of inducing a sweat and lowering body temperature).
 I came to know about all this beautiful Elder lore in a roundabout way.
 When I was trying to think of an herbal business name for myself, I wanted it to reflect my love for Elder and my Danish heritage, so I looked up the word for “elder” in Dansk, which is “hylde “.
 Great!, I thought.
 It’s got an old-world sound to it.
 So, I put “mother” in front of it to give it a nurturing feel, having no idea at the time that there was a connection between the two.
 Some time later, I was reading one of Matthew Wood’s books and he speaks of the Hylde Moer.
 I thought, “holy crap, this is actually a thing ?!?!”
 Another trip to the googles revealed all of this lovely folklore, and I knew I had serendipitously chosen the right name.
 Or, she chose me, rather.

 The Elder is a threshold tree.
 She thrives in hedges, next to woodland streams, in pastures, fens, and fencerows.
 She doesn’t mind wet feet and mottled sunlight, but can also flourish in full sun and clay heavy soils.
 Left to her own devices, she can grow upwards of 20 feet tall and just as wide.
 When in bloom, she’ll make herself known to you from a hundred yards away, clear across a pasture, even from a moving car.
 She often occupies those wild and mysterious liminal spaces where transition takes place.
 She’s associated with making contact with the fairy folk, dreaming time, and the under/otherworld.
 She is an intermediary between worlds.
 The Celts used her hollow branches to fashion whistles which could communicate with souls on the other side of the veil.
 She was so revered that they even gave her a place in their Ogham alphabet as the letter “ruis”.
 The Pennsylvania Dutch call her “Frau Holle”, who also resides in a dream world at the bottom of a well.
 Plant an elder near the door of your home and Frau Holle will ward off evil spirits.
 Along with the Little Elder-Tree Mother, all of these incarnations have their roots in Scandinavian paganism where she was a goddess of high ranking.
 When the Christian church began to colonize Europe, pagan traditions suffered.
 Many of their rituals, spaces, symbols, and deities were whitewashed and assimilated to fit the new narrative, but the Elder Mother survives today in myth and story.
 She’s got one foot in this world and one foot in a much older, more primal place.